wp-plugins/instant-feedback/readme.txt

 == Changelog ==
+= 2.2
+error on external myeffecto login resolved

+= 2.1
+Bug Fixes and small UI changes

+= 2.0 =
+Critcal update.
+Login removed for new myeffecto users.

 = 1.0.61 =
-Advance Script non-blocking code, Enables to control the speed of the plugin without hindering other plugins.
-Go to myeffecto setting to set plugin load speed.
+Advance Script non-blocking code, Enables to control the speed of the plugin without hindering other plugins Goto myeffecto setting to set plugin load speed

 = 1.0.59 =
 Homepage shortcode fixed.